minhfli/openstack-vnfd/VNF_Packages.md

 for VNF LCM v2, there must be BaseHot folder,

-It seem like VNF LCM v2 use Heat with BaseHot/ to actually create virtual resources, and vnfds are just descriptions, do nothing, then get processed by UserData to become input parameter for Heat

 you dont need UserData but if UserData is not in package, the defaultUserData class will be used (the same class as in my packages), you can also customize it

-descriptor id (defined in top.yaml) doesnt have any specific format ?
-I tried some weird value and it still works
+## HOT

 the BaseHOT yaml file's name doesnt matter, as long as there is one file yaml in BaseHOT/flavor/ folder, nested folder is optional

-## HOT

 It seems like %index% only work with OS::HEAT::ResourceGroup, not AutoScalingGroup

-In some place, I forgot to change heat template version, plese chang it to wallaby or the latest heat template version
+(important) In some place, I forgot to change heat template version, plese change it to wallaby or the latest heat template version

 ## Param file